 “I’m not an atheist, and I don’t think I can call myself a pantheist.
 We are in the position of a little child entering a huge library filled with books in many languages.
 The child knows someone must have written those books.
 It does not know how.
 It does not understand the languages in which they are written.
 The child dimly suspects a mysterious order in the books but doesn’t know what it is.
 That, it seems to me, is the attitude of even the most intelligent human being toward God.”
 [Italics are mine]

 —Albert Einstein, as cited in Antony Flew’s book, There Is A God: How the World’s Most Notorious Atheist Changed His Mind.

 “…Those laws are within the grasp of the human mind.
 God wanted us to recognize them by creating us after his own image so that we could share in his own thoughts… and if piety allow us to say so, our understanding is in this respect of the same kind as the divine, at least as far as we are able to grasp something of it in our mortal life.”

 –Johannes Kepler, the German mathematician and astronomer who discovered the laws of planetary motion which later served as one of the foundations for Issac Newton’s theory of universal gravitation.
-Kepler is considered to be one of the founders of the field of astronomy.
+Kepler was a devout Christian.

 “Another source of conviction in the existence of God, connected with the reason and not with the feelings, impresses me as having much more weight.
 This follows from the extreme difficulty or rather impossibility of conceiving this immense and wonderful universe, including man with his capacity of looking far backwards and far into futurity, as the result of blind chance or necessity.
 When thus reflecting I feel compelled to look to a First Cause having an intelligent mind in some degree analogous to that of man; and I deserve to be called a Theist.”